Check out our new lower rates.

 Personal Loan

 Consolidating all of your high-interest credit cards into one low-interest unsecured personal loan with a fixed monthly payment can help you get on a path to pay off the credit card debt.
-Keep in mind that getting a personal loan still means managing monthly debt payments.
+Keep in mind that getting this kind of loan, often called a credit card consolidation loan, still means managing monthly debt payments.
 It requires the borrower to diligently pay off the loan without missing payments on a set schedule, with a firm end date.

 For this reason, a personal loan is known as closed-end credit.
 A credit card, on the other hand, is considered open-end credit, because it allows you to continue to charge debt (up to the credit limit) on a rolling basis, with no payoff date to work towards.